jbeechb/tier2-safe-docs/safe-guide-users.rst

 At this point your account is registered on the SAFE but you do not have a user account on any of the Tier-2 systems.
-To obtain a machine account on the Tier-2 HPC facilities please follow the instructions below at:
+To obtain a machine account on the Tier-2 HPC facilities please follow the instructions below.

-* `How to request a Tier-2 system account`_

 How to login to SAFE and Overview of Main Page
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~